top of page

 Abstract Submission

-There will be several awards for poster presentation.
-The best poster presenters will be given opportunity to deliver oral talks.
-Oral talks will also have awards.
+To recognize outstanding research, we will be presenting several awards for poster presentations.
+The top poster presenters will also be invited to deliver their work as an oral talk, which will feature a separate set of awards.

 Registrations